-BYOD in Healthcare has made inroads into healthcare and this has proven to be impactful and effectual to drive better processes in the healthcare industry.
+BYOD in Healthcare has proven to be impactful and effectual to drive better processes in the healthcare industry.
 Health-care facilities and hospitals are rapidly moving towards digital transformation owing to testified benefits of BYOD.
 Technology has been aiding better healthcare through Electronic Health Records (EHR’s), Personal Health Records (PHR’s), telehealth devices, remote monitoring technologies, and mobile health (mHealth) applications.
 Mobile technology and device policies like Healthcare BYOD have further helped in accessing real-time information and performing prompt actions.

 The desktop computers used in healthcare earlier were confined to particular rooms and could be accessed only by a certain set of the workforce.
 Thus, tablets were introduced for doctors and healthcare executives to make notes, keep records while securely accessing the necessary patient information like medical history about diagnosis, and on-going treatments.
 Alternatively, BYOD programs in healthcare were introduced implicitly with the rising surge of Mobile Technology and its usage.
 Mobile devices help physicians and nurses to make informed decisions delivering better healthcare services and specifically if the devices were personally owned by healthcare staff and allowed to bring for work as part of a Healthcare BYOD program.

 Just like any other workforce, the medical staff including doctors, physicians, nurses, and other healthcare workers have adopted technology into their day-to-day lives.
 According to the Journal of Mobile Technology in Medicine, more than 91% of healthcare professionals own a mobile phone and 87% of them use it during clinical practice.